 4.13 Task Code 13 – Rising / Falling Head (Slug) Test/LNAPL Bail DOWN (Task Codes 13.1.1 through 13.1.2)

 These task codes shall be used when performing a rising/falling head (slug) test per DEP WSC 310-91 or LNAPL transmissivity testing per ASTM E2856.
-Task Code 13.1.1 is used when 6 hours or less (including travel time) are applied to the testing activity.
-Task Code 13.1.2 is used when greater than 6.0 hours (including travel time) are applied to the testing activity.
-The effort, equipment and materials to conduct a product bail-down test, slug test and LNAPL transmissivity test are similar and , therefore, it is also permissible to us this task code when performing a product bail down/recovery test or LNAPL transmissivity test.
+Task Code 13.1.1 is used when 6 hours or more (including travel time) are applied to the testing activity.
+Task Code 13.1.2 is used when less than 6.0 hours (including travel time) are applied to the testing activity.
+The effort, equipment and materials to conduct a product bail-down test, slug test and LNAPL transmissivity test are similar and , therefore, it is also permissible to use this task code when performing a product bail down/recovery test or LNAPL transmissivity test.
 Field notes and associated documentation completed after the test shall be provided to support charges claimed.
 The slug test results are usually included in other report(s) submitted to MassDEP.
 In this case, the claimant should indicate what report the documentation is included in.
+One event per well is allowed except for LNAPL transmissivity testing, which requires providing a technical justification if additional events are required (e.g. seasonal groundwater fluctuation, post- remedial verification testing).

 Items covered under this task code include: